 How do I become a Podiatrist?

-There are multiple entry routes to the podiatry profession.
-CORU, the regulatory body, will provide you information on approved qualifications.
-Additional information on the profession can be found on the Podiatry Ireland website or by visiting Careers Portal.
+Additional information on the profession can be found on the Podiatry Ireland website and Careers Portal .

 If you have qualified outside of Ireland, you will find further information here.

-Your role within the HSE
+Your role with the HSE

 Within the HSE, podiatrists can work independently, as part of a larger podiatry service, in specialist teams or as part of a multidisciplinary teams across community or hospital services.